 Make the Right Hires to Build the Right Team

-Planning to position the right person into the right role helps set everyone within a company up for success.
+Planning to position the right person in the right role helps set everyone within a company up for success.
 When following these steps, employers become more effective at finding employees and contractors interested in building long-term relationships with their leaders and coworkers.
-In turn, with the right hires, and the right team, the potential of growing and scaling increases exponentially.
+In turn, with the right hires and the right team, the potential of growing and scaling increases exponentially.

 For more information on building a team and best hiring practices, check out: